masagrator/FPSLocker/README.md

 Disclaimer: Tool is utilizing detection of graphics API to manipulate FPS and in special cases it requires using patches made per game for each version to get more than 30 FPS.
 You can find those patches [HERE](https://github.com/masagrator/FPSLocker-Warehouse)<br>
 Max supported yaml size is 32kB, though it can be expanded in next updates.

-**DON'T USE 60 FPS CHEATS SIMULTANEOUSLY WITH THIS TOOL, EITHER YOU NEED A CHEAT OR FPSLOCKER, YOU DON'T NEED BOTH AT ONCE!**
+**DON'T USE 60 FPS CHEATS SIMULTANEOUSLY WITH THIS TOOL, EITHER YOU NEED A CHEAT OR FPSLOCKER, YOU DON'T NEED BOTH AT ONCE!
+THIS CAN CREATE COMPATIBILITY ISSUES LEADING TO CRASHES!**

 # Requirements
 - [Atmosphere CFW](https://github.com/Atmosphere-NX/Atmosphere/releases)